Danny’s DNA Discoveries – boletes of the PNW

 Either viscid or with a partial veil, often both.
 Stem may have dots that look painted on.
 (The rare Aureoboletus and Pulveroboletus may be viscid or possess a veil, respectively, but will have extremely vivid yellow pores and never any stem dots).

 Suillus suilloides CA - a truffle Suillus from CA that has been reported from OR.
-I have to OR sequences to compare with my CA sequences, but I'm sure the reports are true.
+I have no OR sequences to compare with my CA sequences, but I'm sure the reports are true.

-Suillus brevipes - dark cap (rarely pale), no dots on the stem (thus a clean look), often a short stem, under 2-3 needle pine.
+Suillus brevipes ENA - dark cap (rarely pale), no dots on the stem (thus a clean look), often a short stem, under 2-3 needle pine.
 This east coast species is found all over the PNW.
 Suillus pallidiceps from ID is a pale capped version that may or may not be a separate species.
 We need collections to find out.
-Suillus quiescens from CA is very similar to S. brevipes, perhaps with a few obscure glandular dots, found genetically in the soil in OR but never proven to have fruited up here.

-Suillus punctatipes - larger pores, many dots.
+Suillus punctatipes WA - larger pores, many dots.
 Douglas fir.
-Described from WA.
-Suillus imbellus from Oregon is a gastroid, misshapen mushroom whose relation to S. punctatipes should be investigated.
+Suillus imbellus OR from Oregon is a gastroid, misshapen mushroom whose relation to S. punctatipes should be investigated.
 It may be the same thing.
 I don't have any DNA yet.

-Suillus subalpinus ('granulatus'/flavogranulatus?) - smaller pores, many dots, high elevations with 5-needle pine.
+Suillus subalpinus WY ('granulatus' misapplied, =flavogranulatus?) - smaller pores, many dots, high elevations with 5-needle pine.
 Described from WY and also sequenced from WA, OR, MT and CA. Suillus granulatus (EU) and/or Suillus weaverae (ENA) have been reported from here but I think they represent findings of S. subalpinus.
+It is already accepted that S. granulatus, a 2-3 needle pine species, is not in North America.
 Suillus flavogranulatus, described from Idaho, had its type sequenced and it turned out to be a Suillus lakei, a very different species, so perhaps there was some error.
 One theory is that it is an older synonym for S. subalpinus.
-If you think you find any of these three species in the PNW, save them so we can determine what these reports really are.
+If you think you find S. weaverae or S. flavogranulatus in the PNW, save it.

 Rough-capped Suillus: These do not appear very Suillus-like because the caps are not very sticky, in fact they are pretty rough and scaly, but they do have an obvious veil.
 Some exhibit a slight bluing: S. lakei in the base of the stem and S. ochraceoroseus throughout.